 - The West Bengal State Co-operative Bank Ltd.

-2. Urban Co-operative Banks
+B. Urban Co-operative Banks

 Here is the list of urban-co-operative scheduled banks in India:

-- Ahmedabad Mercantile Co-Op Bank Limited
+- Ahmedabad Mercantile Co-Op Bank Ltd.

-- Amanath Co-operative Bank Limited
+- Amanath Co-operative Bank Ltd. Bangalore

-- Apna Sahakari Bank Limited
+- Apna Sahakari Bank Ltd.

-- Bassein Catholic Co-operative Bank Limited
+- Bassein Catholic Co-operative Bank Ltd.

-- Bharat Co-operative Bank (Mumbai) Limited
+- Bharat Co-operative Bank (Mumbai) Ltd., Mumbai

 - Bombay Mercantile Co-operative Bank Limited

-- Citizen Credit Co-operative Bank Limited
+- Citizen Credit Co-operative Bank Ltd., Mumbai

-- Cosmos Bank
+- Cosmos Co-operative Bank Ltd

 - Dombivli Nagari Sahakari Bank Ltd.